Boeing passenger jets have falsely-certified Kobe Steel products-source

 Any large-scale program to remove those components, even during scheduled aircraft maintenance, could prove costly for Kobe Steel if it has to foot the bill.

-Airbus does, however, buy titanium landing gear parts for its latest long-haul jet, the A350, from France’s Safran (SAF.PA), which are manufactured by Japan Aeroforge, a joint venture between Kobe Steel and Hitachi Metals (5486.T).

-A spokesman for Kobe Steel said Japan Aeroforge products were not under investigation “at this point.”

 Kobe Steel’s CEO, Hiroya Kawasaki, on Thursday said his company’s credibility was at “zero.”
-On Friday he pledged that Kobe Steel would pay customers’ costs resulting from the data fabrication of that may stretch back 10 years..
+The company, he said, is examining possible data falsification going back 10 years, but does not expect to see recalls of cars or airplanes for now. .

-In the U.S., General Motors (GM.N) said it is checking whether its cars contain falsely certified components from Kobe Steel, joining Toyota Motor Corp (7203.T) and around 200 other firms that have received falsely certified parts from the company.
+Also in the U.S., General Motors said it is checking whether its cars contain falsely certified components from Kobe Steel, joining Toyota Motor Corp and around 200 other firms that have received falsely certified parts from the company.

-Watch: Data cheating scandal at Japan's Kobe Steel sets off safety scare

 Boeing does not buy products such as aluminium composites, used in aircraft because of their light weight, directly from Kobe Steel.
-Its key Japanese suppliers, including Mitsubishi Heavy Industries (7011.T), Kawasaki Heavy Industries (7012.T) and Subaru Corp (7270.T), however, do.
+Its key Japanese suppliers, including Mitsubishi Heavy Industries, Kawasaki Heavy Industries and Subaru Corp, however, do.

-Mitsubishi Aircraft, a Mitsubishi Heavy subsidiary, said it uses Kobe Steel in the Mitsubishi regional Jet (MRJ), Japan’s first passenger aircraft in half a century.
-The aircraft has yet to enter service.

-“We have concluded at this time that it will not impact the MRJ as it remains within the design standards we originally set for aircraft safety,” a spokeswoman for Mitsubishi Aircraft said.

-Japanese companies are a key part of Boeing’s global supply chain, building one fifth of its 777 jetliner and 35 percent of its carbon composite 787 Dreamliner.
+These Japanese companies are key parts of Boeing’s global supply chain, building one fifth of its 777 jetliner and 35 percent of its carbon composite 787 Dreamliner.

 “Boeing has been working closely and continuously with our suppliers since being notified of the issue to ensure timely and appropriate action,” Boeing said in a statement earlier this week after Kobe Steel’s bombshell announcement over the weekend.